OWASP/www-event-appsecil-2023/CTF.md

 The conference is around the corner, it is time to sharpen your minds and prepare for the CTF!

-This year, The CTF team (professionals from various places), led by Maor Tal (Sikreta) and Tomer Zait (F5) have worked hard to create a new, interesting, unique challenges, in the fields of application security, cloud security, mobile security, code review, devSecOps and more.
+This year, The CTF team (professionals from various places), led by Maor Tal (Sikreta) and Tomer Zait (F5) have worked hard to create a new, interesting, unique challenges, in the fields of application security, cloud security, mobile security, code review, DevSecOps and more.

 <!---The CTF Team Members: Maor Tal (th3location), Avi Wolicki, Noy Pearl, Meitar Reihan, Shay Nehmad, Amit Avrahamov, Ben Salem, Nimrod Levy, Artur Isakhanyan, Michael Maltsev, Itai Ben-Natan, Gal Goldshtein.